 - minor animal bites

 The doctors who work at freestanding urgent care centers often are ER doctors or family physicians who focus on treating adult and pediatric diseases.
-Some urgent care centers are also staffed by nurse practitioners and physician assistants.
-The ERs in many children's hospitals have special sections for treatment of minor injuries and illnesses that are similar to an urgent care center.
+Some centers are also staffed by nurse practitioners and physician assistants.
+The ERs in many children's hospitals have special sections similar to an urgent care center for treatment of minor injuries and illnesses.

 Find out about the urgent care centers near you — before a situation comes up where you need to go to one.
-Your doctor may be able to recommend facilities in the area.
+Ask your doctor about local facilities.
 In general, you should find a clinic that meets the state licensing requirements and is staffed by doctors who are board certified in their specialties, such as pediatrics, family medicine, or emergency medicine.
-Some of these clinics, in addition to accepting walk-in patients, allow you to call ahead to be seen.
-It's also a good idea to find out if the center accepts your family's insurance plan.
+It's also a good idea to find out if the center accepts your insurance plan.

 |American Red Cross The American Red Cross helps prepare communities for emergencies and works to keep people safe every day.
 The website has information on first aid, safety, and more.|